Cubic fourfolds with symplectic automorphisms: Introduction

 In \cite{LZ22}, Laza and Zheng completely classified the groups $\Aut^s(X)$ of symplectic automorphisms of complex cubic fourfolds $X$.
 According to them, we have 34 possible groups as $\Aut^s(X)$ with six maximal cases

 For each group $G$ among the 34 groups, we have the covariant lattice $S_G$ defined as the orthogonal complement of the invariant lattice $H^4(X,\ZZ)^G$.
 It is uniquely determined (up to isomorphism) by $G$, and the moduli space of cubic fourfolds $X$ such that $G \subset \Aut^s(X)$ has dimension $20 - \mathrm{rank} \, S_G$.
 However, this moduli space is not necessarily irreducible, corresponding to the fact that there may exist different primitive embeddings $S_G \hookrightarrow H^4(X,\ZZ)$.
 For example, there exists the unique cubic fourfold with $\Aut^s(X) = G$ for the above maximal groups $G$ except $\A_7$ and $\M_{10}$, but two different cubic fourfolds if $\Aut^s(X) = \A_7$ or $\M_{10}$.
 Laza and Zheng classified possible finite groups $G = \Aut^s(X)$ via embeddings $(G, S_G) \hookrightarrow (\mathrm{Co}_0, \mathbb{L})$, where $\mathbb{L}$ is the Leech lattice and $\mathrm{Co}_0 = \mathrm{O}(\mathrm{L})$ is the Conway group, and the result is based on the classification of the fixed-point lattices for the Leech lattice by H\"ohn and Mason (\cite{HM16}). \\ More recently, Yang, Yu and Zhu studied full automorphism groups for cubic fivefolds and fourfolds in \cite{YYZ23}.
 According to them, there are 15 maximal groups, and a finite group $G$ can acts faithfully on a smooth cubic fourfold if and only if $G$ is a subgroup of these 15 groups.
-However, explicit equatoins of cubic fourfolds with automorphisms are still unknown in many cases. \\ In this paper, we study symplectic actions of 34 groups of Laza and Zheng, and detertmine invariant smooth cubic fourfolds.
+However, explicit equations of cubic fourfolds with automorphisms are still unknown in many cases. \\ In this paper, we study symplectic actions of 34 groups of Laza and Zheng, and detertmine invariant smooth cubic fourfolds.
 Since any automorphism of a smooth cubic fourfold is given by a projective transformation, our problem is reduced to classification of faithfull projective representations of 34 groups which satisfy symplectic conditions.
+We classify such projective representations by considering character tables of Schur covers for 34 groups.
+A Schur cover $G^*$ of a finite group $G$ is defined as a central extension $G^* = M.G$ such that $M \cong \mathrm{H}^2(G, \CC^{\times})$ and $M \subset [G^*, G^*]$.
 It is known that complex projective representations of a finite group $G$ lift to linear representations of a Schur cover $G^*$.
-We determine possible projective actions of 34 groups $G$ by considering character tables of $G^*$.
-As the result, we have \begin{tm} The moduli space of cubic fourfolds with $G \subset \Aut^s(X)$ has two irreducible components if $G$ is one of the following groups:
+Therefore, for a fixed $G$, we can obtain all families of cubic fourfolds such that $G \subset \Aut^s(X)$ in the following manner. \\ \\ (1) \ Determine linear representations $\rho : G^* \rightarrow \GL_6(\CC)$ which induces a faithful projective action of $G$ and satisfies symplectic conditions. \\ (2) \ Check that the vector space of $\rho(G)$-invariant cubic forms $V_3(\rho) \subset \CC[x_1, \cdots, x_6]$ contains $F(x) \in V_3(\rho)$ which gives a smooth cubic fourfold $X_F$. \\ (3) \ Check that $\Aut^s(X_F) = G$ for a general member $F \in V_3(\rho)$. \\ \\ For (1), we can determine possible representations from character tables relying on absolute values of characters (see section \ref{symplectic}).
+We can check (3) by counting dimensions of moduli spaces (see section \ref{ModuliSpace}).
+For each representation $\rho$ obtained in this manner, $V_3(\rho)$ defines an irreducible family of cubic fourfolds such that $G \subset \Aut^s(X)$.
+However, we may have $V_3(\rho_1) = V_3(\rho_2)$ even if $\rho_1$ is not projectively equivalent to $\rho_2$.
+This is caused by the action of $\Out(G)$.
+For an outer automorphism $\sigma$ of $G$, we may have $\rho \ne \rho \circ \sigma$ although we have $V_3(\rho) = V_3(\rho \circ \sigma)$.
+Excluding duplicated families, we have \begin{tm} The moduli space of cubic fourfolds with $G \subset \Aut^s(X)$ has two irreducible components if $G$ is one of the following groups: